 BONUS! – Bar Soap:

 Making your own bar soap is a little more complicated and time consuming than the rest of the homemade products here, but it’s well worth it.
 I make a large batch of bar soap at one time and it lasts quite a while.
 My bar soap contains water, lye, coconut oil, olive oil, shea butter and essential oils.
 It’s fun to experiment with the different essential oils to come up with some uniquely scented soaps.
-Keep an eye out for an article in the next few weeks about soap making!
+Read my blog post on how to make homemade bar soap here!

 Ok so what about the laundry detergent and dishwasher soap that I mentioned I have made before?
 Well, I made my own laundry detergent mixture from a recipe found online which contained Super Washing Soda, Borax and SUN Oxygen Cleaner.
 Fine.
 My clothes seemed reasonably clean but they were missing that fresh clean laundry scent that I had become accustomed to.
 The all natural DIY bloggers said, no problem, just throw some essential oils in the wash with the laundry.
 Problem solved, right?
 Wrong.
 My gut said it was a bad idea, but I tried it anyway and ended up with oil stains all over our clothes, because oil doesn’t mix with water.
 Duh.
 Did anyone even try this out before suggesting it?
 Anyways, after a while of missing the clean laundry scent and wondering if our clothes were actually clean, we switched back to store bought laundry detergent.
 I also tried making some homemade dishwasher detergent, which was a powder, and the dishes never got clean.
 I think I tried a few different recipes here but alas, the dishes continued to come out of the dishwasher with grime on them.
 After only a few weeks of rewashing all of the dishes by hand, I was done with homemade dishwasher soap.